 Why is ASCL delivering the Open Data Project?

 “We know that government-led, top-down initiatives have limited value in improving education systems.
 For education in our country to be truly great we need schools to work to drive improvement, with government stepping back.
 For example, we can use live attendance data to get a picture of the trends and patterns in individual schools as they emerge, and compare them to similar pupils elsewhere.
 Looking at average attendance as it appears in performance tables may have a place in the government’s view of accountability but it does not shed any light on the particular attendance traits in an individual school or how to tackle them.
 The process of averaging thousands of marks into a single figure disguises the detail needed to really understand the problem.
-With greater insight we can use that information to target particular pupils in school more of the time.
 School attendance is a difficult and persistent area to improve and leaders need all the help they can to tackle it.

 “The Association of School and College Leaders (ASCL) has been working closely with education data specialists askEddi and a pilot group of schools from different local authorities in North West England to develop a new approach to the use of data.
 We’ve called it the Open Data Project for Schools (ODPS) and the more schools that get involved, the more insights we can gather and the more we can learn from each other.